 Mileage: 235 mpg

 Addendum: Alas, I didn’t drive this, though I don’t recall having read that anyone in the media had.
-Likely the car was noisy, slow to accelerate and rough riding, with hard tires to reduce rolling resistance.
+Likely the Volkswagen 1L was noisy, slow to accelerate and rough riding, with hard tires to reduce rolling resistance.
+Or maybe not.